 This is a new body of work where I think about trails, walking, and nature.
 A trail is really a proposition to lead one somewhere -or mislead.
 One can abandon it, return to it, lose it or follow along.
-People who build trails often wrestle with the conundrum that by building it, easier access to a place results in increased traffic, while without it there is often extensive damage from hikers bushwhacking and trampling sensitive areas.
+People who build trails often wrestle with the conundrum that by building it, easier access to a place results in increased traffic, while without it there is often extensive damage from hikers trampling sensitive areas.
 Some of the map works are from memory or are fictitious.
 I like Denis Wood's idea of the "poetics of cartography" –mapping things that seem incidental, ephemeral or personal.
 Many thanks to the BC Arts Council.

 Embroidered footprints on a length of cloth were unspooled on many hikes this year to show up in photographs.
 Thanks to all my hiking buddies for their patience.